-As of 2023, the government estimates that 805,326 Syrian refugees reside in Lebanon, most of them recent arrivals.
-Lebanon is also home to 479,537 registered Palestinian wealthy have greater access tο educational and economic opportunities and hold the most social prestige.
-Women tend to experience domestic violence and face discrimination in the workplace (see p.
-1 of Sex and Gender).
+As of mid-2024, the government estimates that 784,884 Syrian refugees reside in Lebanon, most of them recent arrivals.
+Lebanon is also home to 487,000 registered Palestinian refugees.
+Most Palestinians have lived in Lebanon for decades, wealthy have greater access to educational and economic opportunities and hold the most social prestige.
+Women tend to experience domestic violence and face discrimination in the workplace (see Sex and Gender).